 After this brief overview of OpenVPN, we come to the most important part of this guide that you’ve been anxiously waiting for:

-How To Setup OpenVPN Server With DigitalOcean In Less Than 15 Minutes
+How to Setup an OpenVPN Server with DigitalOcean

 Step 1: Setup A New Droplet At DigitalOcean with 10$ offered.